 Early in her career, Judith was the director of the Office of Interactive Distance Learning at Florida State University, the director of education technology services at Penn State University, and instructional designer and manager for PLATO services at Control Data Corporation in Minneapolis, MN.
 Judith also served as executive director of CREN (Corporation for Research and Educational Networking) from 1997 to 2003, helping to launch the innovative TechTalks webcast series on higher education technology applications.

 Relatively recent workshops include a workshop on Online Teaching and Learning for Faculty at Saint Luke’s College of Health Sciences in Kansas City, MO.
 A major project in 2018 was working with ACUE — the Association of College and University Educators — on their online course modules and again in 2020 adding some audio podcasts.
 Judith also makes occasional contributions to other blogs, such as Tea for Teaching — a series of informal discussions of innovative and effective practices in teaching and learning (Episode 98: Developing Metacognition).
 She has also contributed to the Q blog, part of the ACUE Community Series.
 She served on the advisory board for Campus Technology Innovation awards until 2019.
 Her linked-in account is at https://www.linkedin.com/in/judithboettcher/.

 Judith treasures her work with faculty throughout her career.

-Judith completed her Ph.D. in education and cognitive psychology at the University of Minnesota and has M.A. and B.A. degrees in English and Education from Marquette University in Milwaukee, Wisconsin.
+Judith completed her Ph.D. in education and cognitive psychology at the University of Minnesota and earned M.A. and B.A. degrees in English and Education from Marquette University in Milwaukee, Wisconsin.

-- Supporting faculty as they transition and adopt online teaching opportunities
+• Supporting faculty as they transition, adopt and embrace online teaching and learning

 Judith has four children and eight grandchildren and enjoys traveling and visiting with them, particularly during the summer when the children are on vacation.
 When there is time, Judith plays at art quilting and watercolor.